-Degradation studies on C{11} -PFCA are not available.
-Applying the read across approach, data from structurally similar compounds can be used to evaluate the degradation potential of the substance. $C{8,9-14}$ -PFCAs contain a highly similar chemical structure, a perfluorinated carbon chain and a carboxylic acid group.
+C{12} -PFCA is not readily biodegradable.
+Further degradation studies are not available.
+Applying the read across approach, data from structurally similar compounds can be used to evaluate the degradation potential of the substance.
+C{8-14} -PFCAs contain a highly similar chemical structure, a perfluorinated carbon chain and a carboxylic acid group.
 The compounds differ only in the number of CF2-groups.